ONLYOFFICE/Docker-DocumentServer/README.md

 - **JWT_ENABLED**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Document Server.
 Defaults to `false`.
 - **JWT_SECRET**: Defines the secret key to validate the JSON Web Token in the request to the ONLYOFFICE Document Server.
 Defaults to `secret`.
 - **JWT_HEADER**: Defines the http header that will be used to send the JSON Web Token.
 Defaults to `Authorization`.
+- **JWT_IN_BODY**: Specifies the enabling the token validation in the request body to the ONLYOFFICE Document Server.
+Defaults to `false`.

 ## Installing ONLYOFFICE Document Server integrated with Community and Mail Servers